Updated

 An attorney can take the case from there so you can concentrate on healing.
 An attorney can also connect you with medical providers that work on a lien basis.

 If it was a car accident, the attorney can walk you through your legal obligations.
-These may include exchanging information with the other driver and filing an insurance claim.
+These may include exchanging information with the other driver, reporting the accident, and filing an insurance claim.

 If possible, document the accident.
 Take photos or videos of the injuries and the aftermath.
-And write down all your recollections.
-Evidence is crucial to maximizing your settlement.
+Write down all your recollections.
+Preserving evidence is crucial to maximizing your settlement.

 6.2.
 How long do I have to sue?